pyrocko/grond/docs/source/config/problems/index.rst

 ``DoubleDCProblem`` configuration
 ---------------------------------

 This problem has two double-couple point sources (derived from ``DoubleDCSource``).
 They are dependent in location and relative timing to avoid overlapping in either space or time.
-The mechanisms, the durations and the moments of the two sources are indepedent.
-Using this model more complex eartquakes with two prominent rupture phases or with a change of mechanism along the rupture plane can be studied.
-Or simply the potenial of a major source complexity of an earthquake can be tested.
+The mechanisms, the durations and the moments of the two sources are independent.
+Using this model more complex earthquakes with two prominent rupture phases or with a change of mechanism along the rupture plane can be studied.
+Or simply the potential of a major source complexity of an earthquake can be tested.

 Configuration parameters that common for all problems are listed above and following are parameters